PrincessMaggy/Afribite/README.md

 - Advertise restaurant on Afribite
 - Featured restaurant listings

-## My Contribution
+## Team 2 Contribution

-As part of the Afribite development team, I contributed to the frontend development, specifically focusing on:
+### Omowunmi Balikis Kamiludeen

-- Changed the browser tab icon to the Afribite logo (to give the server a unique view in the browser).
+- Changed the browser tab icon to the Afribite logo (to give the browser a unique).
+- Created a dynamic button.
 - Added the Create Menu page for restaurant owners to add new/available dishes to their menu (On click on the Create Menu button, it will take user to a page where Restaurant owner can upload available dishes by category).
+- Created the menu form for creating restaurant menu items.

 ## Team 5 Contribution